-Using the World Heritage Convention as a tool to strengthen international cooperation in the field of cultural and natural heritage conservation in Central Africa, CAWHFI has implemented various activities since 2004 to promote the sustainable management of wildlife and identify potential natural World Heritage sites in three transboundary ecological landscapes:
+Using the World Heritage Convention as a tool to strengthen international cooperation in the field of cultural and natural heritage conservation in Central Africa, CAWHFI has implemented various activities since 2004 to improve the representativity of Central Africa's natural heritage on the World Heritage List and promote the protection, surveillance and monitoring of a cross-border network of World Heritage sites and protected areas in three transboundary ecological landscapes:

 - Gamba-Mayumba-Conkouati Landscape (Congo, Gabon)

 - Dja-Odzala-Minkébé Tri-national Landscape (TRIDOM) (Cameroon, Congo, Gabon)